[Week 26 of 52 Weeks to a Better Relationship With Your Child]

 Children were designed for long term care.
 This has a uniquely human potential for relationship with parents.
 It makes it possible for families to grow together in ways they would not if children were out of the nest every year like little birds.

-Everyone comes to parenting with different advantages and disadvantages.
+And in the midst of it all, everyone comes to parenting with different advantages and disadvantages.
 We all have to learn to appropriately use our advantages and overcome our disadvantages to the best of our abilities.
 No matter what background we come from, we all have an innate sense of our children needing to be nurtured and guided.

 Will the real parent please stand up?